In this article I’ll answer these questions:

 Disclaimer: this is my personal opinion, based on my knowledge and experience.

 You are not a hosting provider.
 Nor at least a server administrator.
 Getting into such a business can be risky because there is a huge number of “moving parts” – something I describe as the “Catch 22 problem” (read that article before you decide to make money with reseller hosting).

 It can easily backfire.
-I do re-sell hosting, but try to be up-front with any clients.
-Stating which hosting provider and which servers I’m using, explaining clearly what I can and can’t do (what is my responsibility and what I offer for the money).
+I use reseller hosting to host websites that I manage, but I try to be up-front with any clients.
+Stating with which hosting provider and which servers I’m using, explaining clearly what I can and can’t do (what is my responsibility and what I offer for the money).

 Remember: you are the technical support for your clients.
 They will call you if their website is down on a Sunday morning, or if they “aren’t receiving an important email.”

 Oh, and do use MXroute for emails, don’t keep them on the hosting server.
 You’ll thank me for this later. 🙂